qua-platform/qua-libs/examples/multi-qubit/multiplexed-multilevel-NN-discriminator/readme.md

 - Qubits:
   - One need to define the quantum elements that correspond to the qubits
   - In our case all qubits will be controlled using 'con2'
+    - **For 10 qubits the configuration defines the first 5 on 'con1' and the last 5 on 'con2'**
   - All elements need to define operations and pulses that correspond to the preparation of all 3 states - g,e,f
 - Both the RRs and the Qubits need to be **mixed input** since both require IQ components.
+- **From QUA 0.8 each resonator and its corresponding qubit will be put in the same element group (assigned the same resources)**

 - Readout pulses:
     - The readout pulses should have the same length for all resonators